Natural Environment and Rural Communities Act 2006

 The Natural Environment and Rural Communities Act 2006 (c 16), also referred to as the NERC Act (2006), is an Act of the Parliament of the United Kingdom.
 In a reorganisation of public bodies involved in rural policy and delivery, the measures dissolved English Nature, the Countryside Agency and the Rural Development Service, and established Natural England.

+Part 1

 Chapter 1

 Chapter 1 (sections 1–16) deals with the establishment and role of Natural England.
 English Nature and the Countryside Agency are dissolved, and most of their powers transferred to the new agency.

 Chapter 2

 Chapter 2 (sections 17–25) establishes as a public body the Commission for Rural Communities, which had been created in 2005 as a division of the Countryside Agency.
 Subsequently, a statement in June 2010 by Caroline Spelman led to the abolition of the commission.

+Part 2

-Section 39 – Joint Nature Conservation Committee
+Section 31 – Joint Nature Conservation Committee

-Section 39 and Schedule 4 reconstitute the Joint Nature Conservation Committee.
+Section 31 and Schedule 4 reconstitute the Joint Nature Conservation Committee.